dentolos19/git-wiki-editor/README.md

 # Git Wiki Editor

-An easy way to edit wikis locally inside your editor!
+An easy way to quickly edit wikis locally inside your editor!

 ## Features